Share this link via

 Wassan(わっさん)

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
-Below are the kanji choices for "Wasuke," sorted by the total number of "Good!" votes.
+Below are the kanji variations for "Wasuke," ranked by the total number of "Good!" votes.

 倭 means "Japan, wa (ancient name for Japan)."

-A winding path that continues far away.
+Winding - A winding path that continues far away.

-An old Chinese word used to refer to Japan (Japanese people).
+Japan - An old Chinese word used to refer to Japan (Japanese people).

 Harmony - This kanji symbolizes harmony and peace, which is a great name for a baby.
 It conveys a sense of balance and unity, which is important for a child's development.